A 100 % online leadership development program, that is personal and interactive

 The Leading Online Collaboration (LOC) is a program which will increase your ability to lead, work and network online.
 In particular, the program will give you stronger skills to lead teams of people coming together online from all over the world.

-We call it ‘Scandinavian’ because we will dig into the Scandinavian leadership culture to explore whether this can be inspirational to Asian and global leadership cultures.
+We call it ‘Nordic’ because we will dig into the Nordic leadership culture to explore whether this can be inspirational to Asian and global leadership cultures.

 During a 7-week period you will collaborate and learn online every Tuesday evening for 2 hours together with other leaders from around the globe.
 During the online sessions you will also meet experts and speakers who will share their learnings and thoughts on the program.
 All sessions will be led and moderated by IME.